telefonicaid/rabbit-topic-acl/README.md

 This group of modules provides the following features:

 - ACL Store application: an application that manages the loaded ACL contents.
-All the information is stored in the `` table in Mnesia (with disc copies).
+All the information is stored in the `aclstore_record` table in Mnesia (with disc copies).
 ACL entries can be added or removed dynamically through the use of the functions provided by the `aclstore` module.

 - Utility functions to load and save the current ACLs from (to) files.